jpoet/Magewell2TS/README.md

 [//]: # (Install retext from your distribution then ./README.md will look prettier.)

 # Magewell PRO capture to Transport Stream
+## Please note: I no longer own one of these devices and therfore am unable to continue develop this code.
+Hopefully someone will step forward to continue the development.

 This application reads audio and video from a Magewell PRO capture card and muxes them into a Transport Stream.